What tax avoidance is, what can happen to you if you enter into a tax avoidance scheme and how to get help to settle your tax affairs.

 HMRC has dedicated teams to help you pay what you owe to settle your tax affairs.
 The earlier you contact HMRC, the less interest you’ll pay.

-If you don’t have a contact you should contact HMRC’s dedicated team for help with settling your tax affairs.
+If you do not have a contact you should contact HMRC’s dedicated team for help with settling your tax affairs.

 If you’ve been given a Scheme Reference Number

 You must tell HMRC about schemes that fall within the disclosure rules.
-If you don’t you could be liable to a penalty of up to £5,000.
+If you do not you could be liable to a penalty of up to £5,000.